Wish You Were Gay: Commercial performance

-"Wish You Were Gay" debuted on the US Billboard Hot 100 chart a week after its release, at number 74.
-After another week, it climbed to number 59, making it Eilish's third song to reach the chart's top 60.
+"Wish You Were Gay" helped to propel Eilish to mainstream success; in 2021, Billboard ranked it as her 10th biggest song on the US Billboard Hot 100 chart.
+The song debuted on the chart at number 74, and it climbed to number 59 the next week, making it Eilish's third song to reach the chart's top 60.
 On April 13, 2019, 14 of Eilish's songs were on the Billboard Hot 100—"Wish You Were Gay" was one of them.
-The event made her the female artist with the most simultaneous Billboard Hot 100 entries, until Taylor Swift took the record with all 18 tracks from Lover (2019).
-"Wish You Were Gay" reached its chart peak that day at number 31, placed at number 84 the previous tracking week.
+This broke the record for the most simultaneous Billboard Hot 100 entries by a woman, until Taylor Swift took the record with all 18 tracks from Lover (2019).
+"Wish You Were Gay" reached its chart peak that day at number 31.
 By May, the song acquired over 175 million streams on Spotify.
-It has been certified platinum by the Recording Industry Association of America (RIAA), denoting track-equivalent sales of 1,000,000 units in the US based on sales and streams.
-"Wish You Were Gay" helped to propel Eilish to mainstream success; in 2021, Billboard ranked it as her 10th biggest song on the Hot 100.
+"Wish You Were Gay" is certified platinum by the Recording Industry Association of America (RIAA), denoting track-equivalent sales of 1,000,000 units in the US based on sales and streams.

 When We All Fall Asleep, Where Do We Go? was released on March 29, 2019.
 After the album's release, during the start of April 2019, "Wish You Were Gay" jumped from number 42 to its peak of number 13 in the UK Singles Chart.
 It joined other album tracks "Bad Guy" and "Bury a Friend" in the top 20.
 In the Irish Singles Chart, where the three songs reached the top 10, "Wish You Were Gay" climbed to a new, all-time peak of number 6.
-By mid-April, the three were also in the top 10 of the singles chart by the Australian Recording Industry Association (ARIA).
+By mid-April, the three were also in the top 10 of the singles chart published by the Australian Recording Industry Association (ARIA).
 "Wish You Were Gay" placed at number 9 during that time, and it eventually peaked at number 5 in the chart.
 The song reached the top 20 in Austria, Canada, the Czech Republic, Finland, France, Latvia, Lithuania, Malaysia, New Zealand, Norway, Portugal, Singapore, and Sweden.